 While Bali might have endless choices of mouthwatering cuisine, world-class stylists armed with gorgeous tropical greenery and gorgeous balmy weather – all important vital parts of a successful destination wedding – when it comes to dress choices, you’re best coming prepared.

 In all honesty, there’s not a huge amount of wedding dress shops in Bali and if you’re not based in there, it’s very hard to make it over numerous times for dress fittings.
-If you leave shopping for your dress until the week of your wedding, it’s going to add an enormous amount of unnecessary pressure.
+If you leave shopping for your dress until the week of your wedding in Bali, it’s going to add an enormous amount of unnecessary pressure.